Coding Schemes with Rate-Limited Feedback that Improve over the Nofeedback Capacity for a Large Class of Broadcast Channels: Coding schemes

-\subsection{Coding Scheme 2: Encoder Processes Feedback-Info}
+\subsection{Coding Scheme 2: Encoder processes feedback-info}

-The scheme described in this subsection differs from the previous scheme in that in each block $b$, after receiving the feedback messages $M_{\FB,1,b}, M_{\FB,2,b}$, the encoder first reconstructs the compressed versions of the channel outputs, $\tilde{Y}_{1,b}^n$ and $\tilde{Y}_{2,b}^{n}$, and then newly compresses the quintuple consisting of $\tilde{Y}_{1,b}^n$ and $\tilde{Y}_{2,b}^{n}$ and the Marton codewords $U_{0,b}^n$, $U_{1,b}^n$, $U_{2,b}^n$ that it had sent during block $b$.
-This new compression information is then sent to the two receivers in the next-following block $b+1$ as part of the cloud center of Marton's code.
+The scheme described in this subsection differs from the previous scheme in that in each block $b$, after receiving the feedback messages $M_{\FB,1,b}, M_{\FB,2,b}$, the encoder first reconstructs the compressed versions of the channel outputs, $\tilde{Y}_{1,b}^n$ and $\tilde{Y}_{2,b}^{n}$.
+It then newly compresses the quintuple consisting of $\tilde{Y}_{1,b}^n$ and $\tilde{Y}_{2,b}^{n}$ and the Marton codewords $U_{0,b}^n$, $U_{1,b}^n$, $U_{2,b}^n$ that it had sent during block $b$.
+This new compression information is sent to the two receivers in the next-following block $b+1$ as part of the cloud center of Marton's code.

 Decoding at the receivers is based on backward decoding.
-For each block $b$, each receiver~$i\in\{1,2\}$ uses its observed outputs $Y_{i,b}^n$ to simultaneously reconstruct the encoder's compressed signal and decode its intended messages sent in block~$b$.
+For each block $b$, each receiver~$i\in\{1,2\}$ uses its observed outputs $Y_{i,b}^n$ to simultaneously reconstruct the encoder's compressed signal and decode its intended messages sent in block~$b$. {The scheme is illustrated in Table \ref{tab:Scheme2}.}